 Crafty Ideas or Handmade Gifts

 - Scrapbook or poster – If your dad or granddad delights in crafts, why not try making a family poster or scrapbook together?
 Make this a creative family project and write captions, too!
 Items needed (which you likely have around the house already): Construction paper or poster board, glue, stapler, hole puncher, markers, yarn, stickers, family photos.

 - Knitting – Some famous, sexy guys (like Ryan Gosling and Russell Crowe) actually find it relaxing to knit.
-Supplies you’ll need: Knitting needle ($4.49), yarn ($3.29), “How-to” book (see e-book on Google Play for $9.99; or go to Barnes & Noble to get First Time Knitting: Step-by Step Basics and Easy Projects, $11.49).
+Supplies you’ll need include: Knitting needle ($4.49), yarn ($3.29), “How-to” book (see e-book on Google Play for $9.99; or go to Barnes & Noble to get First Time Knitting: Step-by-Step Basics and Easy Projects, $11.49).

-- Recharging station (with multiple ports)– $30 > $90.
-You’ll find a good selection at Target, amazon.com or Pottery Barn.
+- Recharging station (with multiple ports)– $30 to $90.
+You’ll find a good selection at Target, Amazon.com, or Pottery Barn.

 - Universal wireless charger – available at retail stores like Fry’s Electronics or Best Buy for about $30 - $50 (e.g., Belkin, Samsung).
 You can also get one online at chewy.com and Google Express.